Studying abroad in Sweden will give you a chance to live in one of the world's most stunning and spectacular settings.

 “For me, every experience has been amazing whether they have been little and seemingly insignificant like experiencing my first “Racker Smorgas” (shrimp sandwich) or bigger like spending a weekend in Stockholm with 20 other exchange students.
 I was able to experience what a big city in Sweden was like compared to that of the USA.
-I feel as though that every experience here, little or big, has helped to build the best experience of all – finding myself as a person.
-This 6 months has forever changed me.
+I feel as though every experience here, little or big, has helped to build the best experience of all – finding myself as a person.
+These 6 months have forever changed me.
 I have learned more about myself and the world by studying abroad than I ever could have in school or America.”
 Hannah Patzer.
-Read more of Hannah’s experience in Sweden.

 The best way to learn about a new culture and language is to be fully immersed in it which is why all Greenheart Travel high school abroad students live with local host families.
 All of our host families are volunteers and will treat you as a member of their family.
 By being a part of your family’s daily life, you will learn to live and speak like a local.

 Prospective host families undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
 In fact, many of our current host families have hosted students in the past, showing what an impactful experience it was.